 Step 3: Host the first sleepover with a friend

-If you have a peer over to your house first, your child will already be comfortable with her surroundings.
-But it will give you some familiarity with how she interacts during a sleepover, providing you with ideas for scaffolding and recommendations you might make to other parents.
+If you have a peer over to your house first, your child will already be comfortable with their surroundings.
+But it will give you some familiarity with how they interacts during a sleepover, providing you with ideas for scaffolding and recommendations you might make to other parents.

 When there are factors like social skills deficits, ADHD, or disruptive sleep issues such as sleepwalking, bedwetting, or night terrors, Dr. Kirmayer recommends that sleepovers take place in the home for a while.
 This enables you to help support the social interactions as they’re occurring, see potential issues, and plan for them.